-Respiratory infections are not that uncommon in reptiles.
-Especially ones that are kept in enclosures not kept at the correct conditions.
+Respiratory infections are somewhat common in reptiles.
+Especially ones that are kept in enclosures that are not kept at the correct conditions.
 Respiratory infections are very contagious, and even if your pet is kept in the best conditions, the infection can be passed to another reptile through touch.
-That’s why it’s important to wash up between handling reptiles to prevent cross contamination.
+That’s why it’s important to wash your hands between handling reptiles to prevent cross contamination.

 Symptoms of Reptile Respiratory Infections